Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

    a. _Different cities?_

    There were no statistically significant differences in frequency of GE usage between different Australian cities in AusTalk.
-However, the Sydney Speaks mean frequency per 10,000 words was significantly higher than the mean frequencies of the other cities in AusTalk, including Sydney<sup><a name="back-1" >[1](#fn-1)</a></sup>.
+However, the Sydney Speaks mean frequency per 10,000 words was significantly higher than the mean frequencies of the other cities in AusTalk, including Sydney{{< fnote_ref number="1" >}}.

    Looking at GE categories, there were no statistically significant results.
-However, there were apparent trends, such as Sydney AusTalk speakers using less common variants more often compared to other cities<sup><a name="back-2" >[2](#fn-2)</a></sup>.
+However, there were apparent trends, such as Sydney AusTalk speakers using less common variants more often compared to other cities{{< fnote_ref number="2" >}}.
 Thus, there is some evidence of linguistic differences by geographical location.

    b. _Different ethnicities?_

    There were no statistically significant differences in frequency of usage between Anglo and non-Anglo Australians within both spoken corpora.
-However, when the corpora were compared, the mean frequency of both Anglo and non-Anglo Australians in Sydney Speaks was significantly higher than that of both Anglo and non-Anglo Australians in AusTalk<sup><a name="back-3" >[3](#fn-3)</a></sup>.
+However, when the corpora were compared, the mean frequency of both Anglo and non-Anglo Australians in Sydney Speaks was significantly higher than that of both Anglo and non-Anglo Australians in AusTalk{{< fnote_ref number="3" >}}.

    There were no statistically significant differences in preferred variants, though there were some evident trends.
-For instance, Chinese Australians in the Sydney Speaks dataset used _whatnot/what not_ variants more often than other ethnicities<sup><a name="back-4" >[4](#fn-4)</a></sup>, which might relate to my original observation about Vietnamese Australians.
+For instance, Chinese Australians in the Sydney Speaks dataset used _whatnot/what not_ variants more often than other ethnicities{{< fnote_ref number="4" >}}, which might relate to my original observation about Vietnamese Australians.

 <br>

 2. _Does GE usage differ between spoken settings and CMC settings in Australia?_

    There were more GE tokens on X than in the spoken corpora.
-However, the mean frequency per user was significantly lower on X than the mean frequency per speaker in the spoken corpora<sup><a name="back-5" >[5](#fn-5)</a></sup>, likely due to the limitation in post lengths on X. Figure 3 illustrates the mean GE frequency for Sydney speakers in the AusTalk and Sydney Speaks datasets compared to X users<sup><a name="back-6" >[6](#fn-6)</a></sup>.
+However, the mean frequency per user was significantly lower on X than the mean frequency per speaker in the spoken corpora{{< fnote_ref number="5" >}}, likely due to the limitation in post lengths on X. Figure 3 illustrates the mean GE frequency for Sydney speakers in the AusTalk and Sydney Speaks datasets compared to X users{{< fnote_ref number="6" >}}.

-   There were also GE variants such as _(and) stuff (like that)_ that were used significantly more frequently by speakers in the spoken corpora than by X users<sup><a name="back-7" >[7](#fn-7)</a></sup>.
+   There were also GE variants such as _(and) stuff (like that)_ that were used significantly more frequently by speakers in the spoken corpora than by X users{{< fnote_ref number="7" >}}.
 Therefore, it seems usage patterns on X differ from those in spoken Australian English.

 <br>